amarx96/EV_Model/README.md

 ---

-*This repository represents academic work conducted at TU Berlin as part of the Operations Research seminar series, examining the intersection of transportation electrification and energy system optimization.*## Figures
+*This repository represents academic work conducted at TU Berlin as part of the Operations Research for Network Infrastructure course